eclipse-tractusx/managed-identity-wallet/README.md

     docker compose up -d
     ```

-    You can stop the containers via `docker-compose down -v`
+    You can stop the containers via `docker compose down -v`

 1. Run the MIW service from the project rootfolder via (on MacOS)